jrudley/basicWebAppBackupRestore/README.md

 # basicWebAppBackupRestore
-automate azure web app basic backups with optional restore
+This script will use the kudu api to backup and restore web app wwwroot folders.